icyphox/site/pages/blog/digital-minimalism.md

 My setup right now is just a simple bar at the top showing the time, date, current volume and battery %, along with my workspace indicators.
 No fancy colors, no flashy buttons and sliders.
 And that's it.
-I don't try to force myself to not use stuff---after all, I've reduced it elsewhere. :)
+I don't try to force myself to not use stuff -- after all, I've reduced it elsewhere. :)

 Now the question arises: Is this just a phase, or will I stick to it?